Smudge202/smudge202.github.io/_posts/2016-07-29-clean-space-worst-enemy.md

 When a user tries to name their vehicle "HMSC Enterprise" Then the vehicle name "HMSC Enterprise" is allowed to be registered
 ```
-_NB: As I've mentioned previously, I've tried very hard to distinguish space flight from the traditional naval perspectives that Sci-Fiction generally depicts.
+_NB: As I've mentioned previously, I've tried very hard to distinguish space flight from the traditional naval perspectives that Science-Fiction generally depicts.
 Therefore,_ "HMSC" _stands for "Her/His Majesty's Space Craft", and hopefully no_ Clean Space _article uses the word "ship"_.

 I like to always start with a _golden path_ requirement, using the simplest possible case in [TDD](https://en.wikipedia.org/wiki/Test-driven_development) to define some code structure.
 That code will inevitably change as further requirements are introduced, but I'd rather have something wrong _on paper_ than have nothing at all written down.